AxBwal/GO-Lecture/GO_Text_01.md

 # fmt

 # to run somthing on  GO use the command as go run andYour filename ex:- go run hello.go

+# go also takes all type of values like int,boolean,float,string etc